gocd/docs.go.cd/installation/troubleshoot_installer.md

 `<GO_INSTALLATION_DIR>/go-agent-bootstrapper-wrapper.log` on agent, if startup failed due to incompatible version of Java.

-Resolution: Update the environment variable `GO_SERVER_JAVA_HOME`, `GO_AGENT_JAVA_HOME` to the Java 8 path and restart the Go server/agent.
+Resolution: Update the environment variable `GO_SERVER_JAVA_HOME`, `GO_AGENT_JAVA_HOME` to the Java 8 path and restart the GoCD server/agent.

 On Linux: